LukasTAUCH/Python_linux/README.md

 crontab -e
 * * * * * /home/lukas/my_programs/say_hello.sh
 ```
 To make the command work, you must reboot the system.
+So restart and not shut down the VM.

 To check status
 ```